Project Overview

-The West Lakes Stormwater Management Plan (WLSMP) endorsed by Council designates Gleneagles Reserve as a prime spot to tackle flooding problems in Seaton.
+The Council endorsed West Lakes Stormwater Management Plan (WLSMP) listed Gleneagles Reserve as a key site for investigating measures to reduce flooding problems in Seaton.
 In addition to recent studies, flooding issues (especially in 2016 and 2022) emphasise the urgent need to address flooding in Seaton as the top priority.
-Gleneagles Reserve's expansive open space makes it an ideal location.
+Gleneagles Reserve's large open space made it an ideal location for the investigation of a stormwater detention basin.

 From December 2022 to February 2023, we consulted with the Seaton community about a proposed new stormwater detention in the Gleneagles Reserve.
 On Saturday 21 January 2023, a community session was held with over 45 people in attendance to provide feedback on the proposal.
 We also received 16 submissions online.